 Those with Sun trine Neptune in aspect have these great waves of serenity and peace wash over them and a feeling of being one with all, and often benefits come to these people through unseen sources. – Sun trine Neptune

-Transiting Neptune was also squaring Mercury in Pisces in the chart, and therefore revealing Neptune to be a powerful influence over this event:
+The chart also indicates that transiting Neptune was squaring Mercury in Pisces, revealing Neptune as a potent influence over this event

 There is the possibility of mental lethargy around this period, and this is why we might get behind on the details.
 When Neptune aspects Mercury this can be an extremely indecisive period and we don’t know which road to take, even mundane travelling may leave us feeling a little lost and out of place.
 Most commonly these aspects indicate a feeling of confusion, bewilderment, and disorientation.
 We may be taken over by our emotional complexes and moods, and think about escaping mundane activities… Our mind takes on a universal perspective, and we have easier access to the unconscious.
 Mercury-Neptune Transits